yastrb/christmas-responsive-2/README.md

-## Responsive Christmas Website using HTML CSS & JavaScript
+## Responsive Christmas Website using HTML SCSS & JavaScript

 - Contains animations when scrolling.
 - Smooth scrolling in each section.